 So here’s the truth: There are 2.2 billion people worldwide with vision impairments ranging from mild, moderate, to severe, and blindness (WHO).
 Additionally, there are millions of people in the US alone with hearing, vision, or cognitive impairments.

 Here are the population sizes according to the Census Bureau:

 Yes, inaccessible ecommerce sites are limiting shoppers with disabilities from being able to use the site and make purchases.
 And you’re right—it impacts your bottom line and can cause a hefty lawsuit.

 But this isn’t the purpose of website accessibility optimization; it’s about providing everyone equal access to your ecommerce store.

 So what considerations should developers and designers keep in mind when building accessible websites?
 I'll share information about ADA guidelines and 14 best practices in this article.

 Disclaimer: We’re not lawyers, and the information in this article is intended to be for educational purposes only.
-Therefore, it should not be taken as legal advice.
-We encourage you to seek legal counsel on how you should make your website accessible!
+Therefore, these digital accessibility best practices should not be taken as legal advice.
+We encourage you to seek legal counsel on how you should approach website accessibility.

-In plain terms, the ADA, or American Disabilities Act, is the law that governs accessibility.
+In plain terms, the ADA, or the Americans with Disabilities Act, is the law that governs accessibility.

-And thanks to recent court decisions, we know that if a website or app acts as an extension to a physical store location, it is interpreted as a place of public accommodation under Title III of the ADA.
-(This doesn’t mean that digital-only brands are completely off the hook, but it does provide some reassurance for now.)
+We know that if a website or app acts as an extension to a physical store location, it is interpreted as a place of public accommodation under Title III of the ADA.
+However, this doesn’t mean digital-only brands are off the hook.

 For a website to be ADA compliant, it needs to be accessible.